-Zoroastrianism is one the oldest religions in the world.
+Did you know that Zoroastrianism is one the oldest religions in the world?

-It is definitely one of the first monotheist religions.
-It was founded by Zoroaster and it believes in one God, Ahura Mazda.
+Why?
+Because it is one of the first monotheist religions.
+It was founded by Zoroaster and it teaches belief in one God - Ahura Mazda.

 It is uncertain when the religion was first founded but sources say that it could be dated as far back as 1200 BCE.